All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Photo E

-Dated 1888.
-Photo year confirmed by appearance of players Corkhill, Serad, Kappel and Fennelly in combination with player Viau.
+Dated April 1888 to mid-May 1888.
+Year of photo confirmed by the appearance of players Corkhill, Serad, Kappel and Fennelly in combination with player Viau.
+These men only played together for Cincinnati in 1888.
+Date range of April 1888 to mid-May 1888 determined by the appearance of player Hart, who was released from the team before May 21, 1888.
 The team was dressed in navy blue uniforms for this photo.
 Uniform color was described by newspaper accounts from this year as navy blue with red stockings and belts, see written documentation below.
+It is possible this team photo was made while the team was on the road.
+They started the 1888 season at Kansas City, St. Louis and Louisville.

-Dated 1888.
+Dated April 1888 to mid-May 1888.
 Detail view of photo E. Detail view shows button placket, shirt pocket and city name across chest.

-Dated 1888.
+Dated April 1888 to mid-May 1888.
 Detail view of photo E. Detail view shows quilted padding at the knees and a pill-box cap with subtle horizontal bands and a white braid.

 Photo F